yngvem/PyDense2/README.md

 This is a tool for post-processing of image segmentation masks, and before using it you should have precomputed class probabilities for each label.
 Training is unfortunately not supported by this tool.

 ### Example code
-Here is a simple example where the probability mask and image is stored as a PNG image.
+Here is a simple example where the probability mask and image is stored as numpy array files.
 ```python
 import numpy as np
 import matplotlib.pyplot as plt